 The tenancy agreement is a contract between you and your landlord.
-It may be written or oral.
-The tenancy agreement gives certain rights to both you and your landlord, for example, your right to occupy the accommodation and the your landlord’s right to receive rent for letting the accommodation.
+It may be written or verbal.
+The tenancy agreement gives certain rights to both you and your landlord.
+For example, your right to occupy the accommodation and your landlord’s right to receive rent for letting the accommodation.

 You and your landlord may have made arrangements about the tenancy, and these will be part of the tenancy agreement as long as they do not conflict with law.
 Both you and your landlord have rights and responsibilities given by law.
-The tenancy agreement can give both you and your landlord more than your statutory rights, but cannot give you less than your statutory rights.
+The tenancy agreement can give both you and your landlord more than your statutory rights, but can't give you less than your statutory rights.
 If a term in the tenancy agreement gives either you or your landlord less than your statutory rights, that term cannot be enforced.

-A tenancy agreement can be made up of:-
+A tenancy agreement can be made up of:

 Express terms of tenancy agreements